Content Warning:

 “Mel!”

-She replied with her own screams, but they came and went with the surges of the wind, making it impossible to tell where she’d gone.
-I tugged at Chuck’s grip, but it held strong.
-He wouldn’t let go of me.
-I couldn’t abandon my best friend.
 I stopped fighting Chuck and searched the torrent of sand that blasted at my eyes and made it hard to keep them open.
 The cough that started earlier hadn’t stopped yet, and the new tears blew away after burning at my cheeks.
 Todd emerged from the storm and ran into us, wrapping his arms around us to keep us from falling.
 He’s always been a considerate man.

 “Where’s Mel?”
 Todd asked.

-I wanted to cry, but the memory of the pain stopped me.
-It also wouldn’t help the guys think I’m stable if I kept breaking down every time we stopped.
-I’d let Mel disappear.
-I should have been the one holding her hand.
-Chuck let go when I wouldn’t have.
-Why did I run away knowing she had an injury?
 Chuck dragged us on though, more like a bull pulling a cart than a shorter nerdy guy that I’d dismissed.
 We broke out on the other side of the storm wall like we’d stepped through a doorway into peace and serenity.
+The horizon filled with a toxic dust gold and red sunset.

 Todd stepped in front of Chuck.
-The wall of wind and sand didn’t show any signs of dissipating soon.
+The torrent of wind and sand didn’t show any signs of dissipating soon.
 The beautiful flicker of the sand in sunlight acted as a cover for its promise of destruction.
 Todd’s knuckles whitened around the straps in his hands.

-“Whoa, wait a second.
+“Wait a second.
 Where’s Mel?”

 Chuck’s head dropped, chin to chest.
 I dropped my gaze to my feet.
 Tears welled when I looked at my shoes to find dark wet splotches.
 Mel’s blood.
 I’d kick off the shoes right away if I had my other pair nearby.